Skip to Section

 Women going flat need to be connected with surgeons who have a proven track record of flat closure.

-Our growing database of Flat Closure Surgeons is now available online.
+Our growing database of Flat Friendly Surgeons is now available online, with over 230 listed surgeons recommended for flat closure at initial mastectomy, explant and revision.
 Easy to use and cross referenced with the two primary patient-compiled explant lists.

 Social media provides a forum for patients to find community and support.
 Several Facebook support groups exist for women considering their options.